Leadership for Diverse Communities

 Combining classroom and practical field experiences, and integrating theory and practice of rehabilitation counseling.

-A graduate program offering three specialized options for the student to enhance their knowledge in counseling.
+A graduate program offering two specialized options for the student to enhance their knowledge in counseling.

 The doctorate in education prepares administrators to meet the educational challenges of today and the future.